ocopea/documentation/docs/support.md

 ### How to file

 Here are sample templates that will help make it easier to triage, assign and ultimately get resolved.
-Cut and paste one of these into the Ocopea issue tracker and fill it out.
+Cut and paste one of these into the Ocopea component's issue tracker and fill it out.

 ### Templates

 ```
 Bug Report

+Expected Behavior:

+Actual Behavior:

+Steps to Reproduce (minimum required for the issue to happen):

+Environment/Configuration (provide configuration files or list of items):

+Logs:

+Additional information:
 ```

 ```
 Enhancement Request

+Desired Behavior/Feature:

+Current State:

+Components Involved:

+Additional Information:
 ```

 ### Trackers